IguMail/socketio-shared-webworker/README.md

 **Reason**

 * It's more efficient to have a single websocket connection
+* Page refreshes and new tabs already have a websocket connection, so connection setup time is zero
 * The websocket connection runs in a separate thread/process so your UI is 'faster'
 * Cordination of event notifications is simpler as updates have a single source
 * Can be extended as a basis for IPC between your browser windows/tabs